akashmod/CarND-LaneLines-P1-master/README.md

 If you are unfamiliar with Jupyter Notebooks, check out <A HREF="https://www.packtpub.com/books/content/basics-jupyter-notebook-and-python" target="_blank">Cyrille Rossant's Basics of Jupyter Notebook and Python</A> to get started.

 Jupyter is an Ipython notebook where you can run blocks of code and see results interactively.
-All the code for this project is contained in a Jupyter notebook.

-`> jupyter notebook`

 A browser window will appear showing the contents of the current directory.
 Click on the file called "P1.ipynb".
 Another browser window will appear displaying the notebook.
-Follow the instructions in the notebook to complete the project.